 A helpful tip is to introduce yourself to the Nurse Unit manager and Ward Clerk the week before you start each rotation.
 You may even want to head over to your new ward on a Friday and give a face to a name so they know who they’re expecting to work with on Monday morning.
 Introducing yourself to the interns who have completed your upcoming rotation before you will also be a great help as they can give you a handover and pass on all the tips and tricks they just learned.

 If your medical internship is in a rural setting, you may need to prepare differently

-Dr Ted Elkington, 2020 rural intern, discusses his experience as a first year doctor in a rural hospital in an interview with DPM Tax Consultant Anthony Dickinson.
+Dr Ted Elkington, discusses his experience as a first year doctor in a rural hospital in an interview with DPM Tax Consultant Anthony Dickinson.

 Preparing for border closures, especially during winter, is something to keep in mind as this will cause logistical dilemmas, particularly with patients getting care as if your hospital is located on or near the border in between two states.
 Your hospital may be shut off to a number of patients.
 These towns are so connected, so border closures add a huge challenge to a number of situations including needing passes and permits to get to work.
 A normally five-minute trip across the border may suddenly turn into half an hour!

 Know the rules of overtime as a medical intern

 A popular concern for junior doctors is expectations and hospital rules around overtime.
 Overtime for an Intern is hospital dependent, some health services are well known for paying overtime, and some are not.
 A helpful resource is the AMA’s Hospital Health Check Survey which gives doctors in training the chance to anonymously report on how their hospital has performed.
 They answer questions on how their year has been, with the results being presented as an A to E grade; rankings for things like rostering, overtime, access to your leave and the culture of each hospital.